 The Neuron is West Virginia’s quarterly Journal of Science and Research.
 It contains articles about research happening in West Virginia, stories about researcher and other state-wide science-related news.
 Visit the Library for recent issues.

-To begin receiving printed copies of future Neurons by mail, contact Amanda Ramey with your name, mailing address and e-mail address.
+To begin receiving upcoming printed editions of The Neuron by mail, contact Angela Sundstrom with your name, mailing address and e-mail address.

 The Neurite magazine is designed to inspire students like you to become more interested in a STEM field for your future career.
 We hope you’ll also be excited to read about what’s happening right here in your state!
-The Neurite is an extension of The Neuron – West Virginia’s quarterly science and research magazine.
+The Neurite is an extension of The Neuron—West Virginia’s quarterly science and research magazine.
 Visit wvresearch.org to read more about STEM-related news and events.
-If you, or someone you know, would like more info about us or like a free subscription to The Neuron magazine, contact Editor Amanda Ramey at email@example.com.
+If you, or someone you know, would like more info about us or would like a free subscription to The Neurite, contact us at email@example.com.

 Nanooze, a publication dedicated to getting kids excited about science – with an emphasis on nanotechnology – has released its second West Virginia edition.
 The magazine, which is sent to eighth graders throughout the state, gives young West Virginia students access to a national science magazine tailored to the state’s scientists and technology research.

 Visit wvresearch.org/nanooze to see the electronic version and for more details.

 Scientific research benefits society through new discoveries and innovations that improve education, make society healthier and safer and create the potential for economic development.
 To make the public aware of these benefits, the Division of Science and Research has created a series of advertisements for radio, web and print.
 The radio ads are broadcast on West Virginia MetroNews stations during Hoppy Kercheval’s Talkline.
 The banner ads appear on www.wvmetronews.com.
 The print advertisements are placed periodically in publications in the state.

 To hear our ads, select a link below.